Creating Positive, Engaging Memories Essential After Study Links Negative Experiences with Sedentary Adult Behavior

 Oskaloosa (Iowa) Middle School PE teacher Betsy Luck puts her students in charge of their own workouts each Wednesday.
 She sets out equipment for students to utilize, but they have the freedom to craft their own workouts.

-“They have to choose the activity that’s going to help them get in the during the class period,” she said.
+“They have to choose the activity that’s going to help them get in the target heart rate zone during the class period,” she said.
 “They can make all the choices in the world that they want to, it’s up to them to create a workout that will help them reach their goal.”

 When given the freedom to craft their own routine, students routinely achieve their goals for time spent exercising at an elevated heart rate.
 At East High School in Lincoln, Neb., Kara Foster’s students didn’t want to participate in a workout the teacher created, so they asked if they could work on their fitness independently.